petershin/liferay-learn/readme/liferay-style-guide.md

 #### Images and Visual Aids

-For images that are reused across multiple articles (like icons), there is a shared `images` folder in the root of each product's documentation section.
+Some images are reused across multiple articles (like icons).
+There is a shared `images` folder in the root of each product's English language documentation section.

 Use one of these prefixes as a naming convention: